stackbit-projects/perpetual-lime-d87d1/content/pages/index.md

 sections:
   - type: hero_section
     title: Premium Door Hinges Manufacturer
     subtitle: "We are manufacturer and supplier of premium Mild Steel & Stainless steel hinges from Hyderabad, Telangana.
-We manufacture stainless steel door hinges of highest quality and guage as per your requirement.\_We are an ISO 90"
+We manufacture stainless steel door hinges of highest quality and guage as per your requirement.\_We are an ISO 9001:2008 certified company."
     actions:
       - label: Learn More
         url: /features